INDAPlus21/azeezd-sockets/README.md

 # Azeez Daoud - Sockets

 This is chat server that uses both Client and Server side in the same application.
-(Now it's all on localhost.
-Just change the address under `src/socket_chat/mod.rs`)
+(Now it's all on address `localhost:8080`, you can just change the address under `src/socket_chat/mod.rs`)

 # Host a server
 To start a server type (while in this directory)